Table of contents

 If you’re in the habit of using the third person, it’s one you’re going to have to break.
-When it comes to one-on-one contact with a potential prospect, third person writing feels deeply impersonal and generic.
-Neither of those things lead to more sales; in fact it’s the fastest way for your email to elicit and eye roll and a trip to the trash can.
+When it comes to one-on-one contact with a potential prospect, third-person writing feels deeply impersonal and generic.
+Neither of those things lead to more sales, and in fact, it’s the fastest way for your email to elicit an eye roll and a trip to the trash can.

 Every email is an opportunity to make someone’s day a little brighter and make a positive impression, so try writing your email with a positive, good-humored tone.
 Don’t be aggressive or obnoxious, and don’t ever trash talk your competitors.
-You may think dumping on your competition leaves room to sell yourself, but in actuality it’s bad form and will only reflect poorly on you.
+You may think dumping on your competition leaves room to sell yourself, but in actuality, it’s bad form and will only reflect poorly on you.

 You may be the expert in your field, and you may know all there is to know about your services and skills, how you can benefit a company, and how you can solve a buyer’s pain points.
-And you may want think by demonstrating how smart you are, you’re somehow demonstrating some form of value.
+And you may want to think by demonstrating how smart you are, you’re somehow demonstrating some form of value.
 But you’d be wrong.
 Really wrong.

-And speaking of tone, don’t forget to personalize your emails as much as possible (without spending an inordinate amount of added time doing it.)
+And speaking of tone, don’t forget to personalize your emails as much as possible without spending an inordinate amount of added time doing it.
 Customization can often be the reason people feel obligated to respond.

 The best part is, these types of personalizations are easy – Things like name, company, location, and buyer persona.
 You can always dive a little deeper and add in more personalized pieces if and when you have the time and energy, for example sharing a timely fact or article.

 Furthermore, links outside of a simple signature have also been proven to distract readers from your call to action (CTA) by taking them away from your email instead of encouraging them to stay and respond.
 One more thing to remember – don’t use attachments or large images.
-They could result in your email ending up in your recipient’s Spam folder instead of their inbox.
+They could result in your email ending up in your recipient’s spam folder instead of their inbox.

-- Come across as equal
+- Come across as an equal

-- 3-5 sentences max
+- 3-6 sentences max

 - Space sentences evenly apart